 Portfolios are a grouping of projects by a form of relevancy, be it shared resources, a common goal or customer, or internal ownership.
+Creating and managing Portfolios is the core functionality of dedicated software.
 Leveraging a Portfolio to group projects allows you to focus on how these different projects impact one another without taking other irrelevant initiatives into account.

 Nifty organizes projects into Portfolios for organization and access control.

 Bundling a client’s projects into their own Portfolio is a natural way for service teams to organize their projects.
 Doing so allows you to coherently gauge all of the timelines of that client’s projects to best understand project profitability as well as streamline reporting.

 While this methodology is crystal clear to understand from a structural and value perspective, it works best when most of your clients have more than a single project with you.
 A 1:1 project to Portfolio subverts the benefit of Portfolios as it does not add additional relevance by grouping projects.

 2. Ownership Portfolios

 Another popular way to cluster projects is by internal ownership.
 This methodology works for both service and product teams, though is probably more commonly used with the former based on typical resource dedication.

 This structure emphasizes the Portfolio owner, and is a great way of gauging the bandwidth of your Accounts and Project Management teams.
 This might also serve as a great alternative to the Client Portfolio structure if you have a majority of single-project clients.